DanielleWalker35/assignments/exercises/react-roto-router/README.md

+## React Roto-Router

+Make a mock SPA (Single Page Application) for a plumbing company website.

+- Your website must contain a navbar, footer, and a main view section.
+Your navbar must contain at least 3 Link tags to at least 3 different views (for example Home, About, and Services).

+- The goal is to become proficient in using the three basic React-Router components: Link,Switch, and Route.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>